How to switch from regular to direct mutual fund plan

 An existing investor can make the transition for both incremental and existing holdings using any of the methods detailed below.
 However, this is valid for transactions within the same AMC:

-“A switch refers to change in the scheme or change in plan of a scheme”
+“A switch refers to change in the scheme or change in the plan of a scheme”

 If an investor is registered for online mutual fund transaction with individuals AMCs